RabaDaba1/mlops-churn-prediction/README.md

     To run in detached mode, add the `-d` flag: `docker-compose up --build -d`.

     The API will be accessible at `http://localhost:8000`.
 To stop the service, run `docker-compose down`.

+## Continuous Delivery (CD) Pipeline

+This project includes a GitHub Actions workflow that automatically builds and pushes the API Docker image to Docker Hub whenever changes are merged to `main`.

+**How it works:**
+- The workflow extracts the model version from `src/config.py`.
+- It builds the Docker image and tags it with both the model version and `latest`.
+- The image is pushed to your Docker Hub repository.

+**Required GitHub Secrets:**
+- `DOCKERHUB_USERNAME`: Your Docker Hub username.
+- `DOCKERHUB_TOKEN`: A Docker Hub access token with push permissions.

+You can later deploy this image to any cloud or Kubernetes environment.